CMDemps/azure-security-portfolio/README.md

   ├─ Windows Victim VM  -> Sysmon + Azure Monitor Agent -> Log Analytics Workspace -> Microsoft Sentinel └─ Kali Attacker VM    -> Simulates attacks (brute-force, LOLBAS, lateral movement)
 ```
+* You can find an image of the lab architecture in `docs/lab-architecture.md` or `images/rg-sc200-lab-topology.png` for a better view.
 ---

 ## Repository Structure